ToshiSoftware/N-Gauge-PICO2W/README.md

 ## YouTube

-A video of the system in action can be found here (Japanese only):
+A video of the system in action can be found here (Japanese only, please use the automatic subtitle translation.):

 https://youtu.be/Lsk5eA7wmyE